29. Travel,Meetings and Related Expenses

 29.3.10.6 Others

-For matters not specified in this regulation, requestors should furnish a thorough description of the problem to the Travel Expense Team of Procurement and Supplies Section.
+For matters not specified in this regulation, requestors should furnish a thorough description of the problem to the Travel Expense Team.

 29.3.11 Travel advances